lsp-plugins/lsp-plugins/README.md

   sudo gmake install
 ```

-After a `gmake install` produces a `.vst3` bundle, or after any post-build
+The bundle produced by `gmake install` is unsigned and works as-is in
+most hosts.
+However, if the bundle is **modified after build** — for
-modification of the bundle (e.g. `lipo`-merging an arm64 and x86_64 build
+example by `lipo`-merging an arm64 and an x86_64 slice into a universal
-into a universal binary), the bundle must be re-signed ad-hoc — otherwise
-hosts that enforce code signature integrity will reject it with
+binary, or by manually swapping a file inside it — the existing
+`_CodeSignature/CodeResources` manifest no longer matches the contents,
+and hosts that verify signatures (Ableton Live among them) reject the
-"code has no resources but signature indicates they must be present":
+bundle with `code has no resources but signature indicates they must be
+present`.
+The fix is to refresh the ad-hoc signature:
 ```
   codesign --remove-signature lsp-plugins.vst3
   codesign --force --deep --sign - lsp-plugins.vst3